acumos/system-integration/docs/user-guide.rst

 .. code-block:: bash

     $ export POD_NAME=$(kubectl get pods --namespace prometheus -l "app=grafana,release=grafana" -o jsonpath="{.items[0].metadata.name}")
     $ kubectl --namespace prometheus port-forward $POD_NAME 3000

 8. Go to http://localhost:3000 in your browser.
-You should see the Grafana login screen.If step 7 gives connectivity issue then we can change type as LoadBalancer in grafana service file that will create an external endpoint and url will be accessible.
+You should see the Grafana login screen.If step 7 gives connectivity issue then we can change type as LoadBalancer in Grafana service file that will create an external endpoint and URL will be accessible.

-9. Set the smtp settings in grafana config map to send email alerts notification.
+9. Set the SMTP settings in Grafana configmap to send email alerts notification.